Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Kentucky Historical Society series list.
 A significant historical year for this entry is 1862.

 Location.
 37° 40.108′ N, 84° 58.766′ W. Marker is in Perryville, Kentucky, in Boyle County.
-Marker is on Hays Mays Road, 0.1 miles east of Whites Road, on the left when traveling west.
+It is on Hays Mays Road 0.1 miles east of Whites Road, on the right when traveling east.
 Touch for map.
-Marker is in this post office area: Perryville KY 40468, United States of America.
+Marker is at or near this postal address: 2083 Hays Mays Road, Perryville KY 40468, United States of America.
 Touch for directions.

 Paid Advertisement